 2. Protecting your driver’s license and the ability to drive

-4. Having to report a DUI conviction to a professional licensing body
+3. Having to report a DUI conviction to a professional licensing body

-One of our firm’s mottos is that “Success in a DUI case is best measured by what does NOT happen to you.”
+Remember: Success in a DUI case is best measured by what does NOT happen to you.

-.
-It is fully searchable, updated with 2 new, original articles every week, and contains more useful information about the Michigan DUI cases than can be found anywhere else.
+For an even more in-depth analysis of every aspect of Michigan DUI process, visit the DUI section of our Blog.
+It is fully searchable and updated with 2 new, original articles every week.
+There, you will find more useful information about the Michigan DUI process than can be found anywhere else.